English Grammar Series: Sentences

-This new English Grammar Series is intended for primary school levels.
-Each course in the series focuses on one aspect of English grammar, including topics like the parts of speech, conjugating, types of phrases, parts and types of sentences, and sentence structure.
+Each course in this series focuses on one aspect of English grammar, including topics like the parts of speech, conjugating, types of phrases, parts and types of sentences, and sentence structure.

 This 6 week class focuses on sentences as a whole.
 Understanding the types of sentences and how to form them helps to better understand the parts of speech and their function within a whole sentence.
 This course goes into depth on the various types of sentences, how sentences can be put together, and the various parts that can make up whole sentences.

-Week 1 covers the subject and predicate of sentences, as well as subject and the various types of objects that can be used in a sentence.
+The subject and predicate of sentences, and the subject with the various types of objects that can be used in a sentence.

 Various types of phrases, clauses, and modifiers that can be used in a sentence.

 The different ways sentences can be put together: simple, compound, complex, and run-on sentences.

 The different types of whole sentences: declarative, interrogative, imperative, and exclamatory sentences.